 It can be tough to match old trim.
 So, I’ve come up with a few hacks for making sure today’s trim options match the historic profile you’re likely to have without going to a specialty mill shop to pay hundreds of dollars to have stuff custom made.

 These are all off the shelf items that with a little tweaking can be made to match their historic predecessors almost perfectly.

-The after that is finished add the shoe molding (not quarter round likely) in the size that matches your house.
+Then, after that is finished, add the shoe molding (not quarter round likely) in the size that matches your house.
 Think of it like shopping al la carte for moldings.
-It’s BYOB except this time it means Build Your Own Baseboard!
+It’s BYOB, except this time it means Build Your Own Baseboard!

-Usually for 3/4″ to 1″ thick trim a 1 1/8″ outside corner molding fits best with one small modification.
+Usually for 3/4″ to 1″ thick trim, a 1 1/8″ outside corner molding fits best with one small modification.
 You have to rip to side that terminates into the wall down to a 3/4″ (or 1″) inside measurement.
-If that sounds confusing you’ll understand it the first time you try a piece.
+If that sounds confusing, you’ll understand it the first time you try a piece.
 It won’t sit quite flush unless it is ripped down.
-Just trust me that for 3/4″ and 1″ thick trim 1 1/8″ outside corner molding is the ticket.
+Just trust me that for 3/4″ and 1″ thick trim, 1 1/8″ outside corner molding (ask your lumber yard and they will know) is the ticket.

 You can buy 5/4″ trim (which is usually between 1″ and 1 1/4″) and add base cap to the interior edge of it make it look exactly like an original window stool.
 The profile for a window stool is almost identical to an upside down base cap with the little bevel at the top.
 What you do is cut a 5/4″ board to fit within your window opening and then modify the base cap on the table saw.